hargoniX/master/thesis/thesis.typ

 On the far symbolic end of the spectrum, we can find techniques that perform reductions to SAT or SMT solvers.
 These techniques can roughly be separated into finite model finding and counterexample-producing decision procedures.
-The latter often occurs as a by-product of integrating SAT and SMT solvers with @ITP systems, as done in Isabelle @isabellesmt, Lean's lean-smt @leansmt, and Rocq's SMTCoq @smtcoq.
+The latter often occurs as a by-product of integrating SAT and SMT solvers with @ITP systems, as done in Isabelle's `smt` @isabellesmt, Lean's lean-smt @leansmt, and Rocq's SMTCoq @smtcoq.
 Finite model finding techniques enumerate all potential finite models of a conjecture in search of a false model.
 This procedure is usually powered by a reduction to SAT or SMT.
 Finite model finding has, so far, only been deployed to Isabelle in the form of Nitpick @nitpick and Refute @refute.